Overv/VulkanTutorial/04_Vertex_buffers/01_Vertex_buffer_creation.md

 relevant right now.
 We'll leave it at the default value of `0`.

 We can now create the buffer with `vkCreateBuffer`.
-Define a class member to hold the buffer handle and call it `VkBuffer`.
+Define a class member to hold the buffer handle and call it `vertexBuffer`.

 ```c++
 VDeleter<VkBuffer> vertexBuffer{device, vkDestroyBuffer};